sara-sgit/Algiers-Restaurant-Analysis/README.md

 - Removed duplicates and inconsistencies from the dataset.
 - Handled missing values by imputing or removing them as appropriate.
-- Standardized data formats ( Some areas are very close  e.g., Hassiba , Alger centre Normalized them).
+- Standardized area names (e.g., Hassiba and Alger Centre merged for consistency).

 Exploratory Data Analysis (EDA)